4esv/4esv/README.md

 - 👋 Hi, I’m @4esv
 - 👀 I’m interested in coding, cooking and playing music.
-- 🌱 I’m currently learning Python, JS, HTML, CSS, Haskell, PHP and linux envrioments.
+- 🌱 I’m currently learning JS for frontend design.
-- 💞️ I’m looking to collaborate on fun projects.
+- 💞️ I’m looking to collaborate on fun projects and grow as a developer to foster a career in software.
-- 📫 Direct Message me trough Twitter.
+- 📫 You can directly email me at <contact@axel.fyi> or find more at <axel.fyi>

 <!---
 4esv/4esv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.